-Accidentally putting diesel in petrol can be stressful especially if you’ve just pulled up at a busy petrol station.
-Don’t worry, you’re not the first (and certainly won’t be the last) driver to make this mistake.
-The key thing is staying calm and acting fast.
-If you do, your car will usually be fine, and you can avoid a costly repair bill.
+If you accidentally put diesel in petrol, it can be stressful particularly if you have just pulled up at a busy petrol station.
+Rest assured, you are not alone (and you won’t be the last) driver to have made this error.
+The main idea is to remain cool and quick.
+When you do, your car will be just fine and you won’t have a bill to pay for a repair.

 What Happens If You Put Diesel in a Petrol Car